Author Archive

 This was his last at-bat before being benched.
 He is probably 13 percent worried here.
 It has been a while.
 He’s in a bad way.

-Or perhaps in the moment after he pointed to his hand so as to assert, yeah, Lucas Giolito had hit him with a pitch, such an obvious plea for and acceptance of charity.
+Or perhaps in the moment after he held out his hand so as to assert, yeah, Lucas Giolito had hit him with a pitch, such an obvious plea for and acceptance of charity.
 Here, 4%.
 Yes, he’s worried, but also, that hurt.
 He’s thinking mostly about how much it hurt.
 And feeling indignant that he was doubted.
 But also feeling that it hurt.
 Ouch.

 Or perhaps on September 4, when he twice came to the plate with the bases loaded and two outs and twice failed to capitalize.
 Maybe 10%?
 That’s a lot of suck in a three hour span, but also, his team won.
 He was probably high-fived by his teammates at the end of it, though likely in a perfunctory way.